 parikalpita – False imagination; a view of phenomena as real, as having self-nature.

 paratantra – Dependent.

 prajna (prajñā) (Chinese 般若三藏) – Intuitive wisdom, the Third Eye, one’s true Self; (Abrahamic religions) the Holy Spirit.

-prithagjana – A simpleminded person
+prithagjana – A simpleminded or stupid person.
+(Keep going: you’ll see.)

 samadhi samapatti – Meditative stage in which samadhi is experienced.